layer-3/clearsync/docs/YIP/YIP-0011-clearing-state-machine.md

 ## Context

-Clearing process become more and more complex as the protocol evolves.
-The clearing state machine (CSM) is a good candidate to encapsulate the logic of the clearing process.
-And make sure that we handle (or reject to handle) all the possible events of the clearing process.
+Clearing process is becoming more and more complex as the protocol evolves.
+The clearing state machine (CSM) is a good candidate to encapsulate the logic of the clearing process and to make sure that all the possible events of the clearing process are handled.

 ## Decision

-Create a state machine that handles the clearing process using prepared framework.
+Create a state machine that handles the clearing process using [YIP 0010 - State machine framework](./YIP-0010-state-machine-framework.md).
+There are two state machines, one for the initiator and one for the responder.
+The state machines are almost identical, but there are some differences in the actions that are executed and in the transitions.

+### Vocabulary and abbreviations

-NOTE: PSMC stands for Post Settlement Margin Call
+**PSMC** - Post Settlement Margin Call

-NOTE: SMC stands for Settlement Margin Call
+**SMC** - Settlement Margin Call

-NOTE: SSM stands for Settlement State Machine
+**SSM** - Settlement State Machine

-### CSM diagram
+### Initiator CSM diagram

 ```mermaid
 ---